XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/StaticConfiguration.md

 **HotelListType, DescriptiveInfoType, GeographicDestinationTreeType,
 AvailDestinationTreeType and RoomListType:**

-If the parameter value is set as online, then the information of these methods is obtained of the supplier system.
-On the other hand if the parameter takes antoher value means that the process takes more than 4 minutes.
-In this case, we need to load the information process in our BBDD.
-Information of these methods are updated every week.
+These parameters are XMLTravelgate's internal parameters.
+They define the type of download each method has for each supplier.
+If the parameter value is set as online, the method runs a direct call to the supplier's system because the method takes less than 4 minutes.
+Any other value will signify that the process takes more than 4 minutes, which means we have to cache the information in our BBDD (the methods with this feature are updated every week).

-In case that the provider return the status in process response in avail, valuation or reservation you can filter this option if you send the parameter <OnRequest>true</OnRequest>.
+**The following tags are set as FALSE by default:**

-By default the following tags:
+(This is either because the supplier doesn't support it or because is has not been updated yet)

 -   **ImplementsDailyRatePlan**
 -   **InformSharedBed**